 Centennial tradition and floral crowning

-The Rosière weekend includes:
+The Rosière Sunday includes:

-Period: First weekend of June
+Period: first Sunday of June (since 1882)

 No photo yet.
 Share yours!